1031 Exchange Types

 • Reverse exchanges have a 180-day deadline.
 The 180-day countdown starts on the date the EAT buys the replacement property for the taxpayer/seller.

-• Within 45 days after the purchase of parked property, the taxpayer must formally identify the relinquished property(s).
+• Within 45 days after the purchase of a parked property, the taxpayer must formally identify the relinquished property(s).

 • The EAT and the taxpayer must complete a Qualified Exchange Accommodation Agreement.

-When a Reverse Exchange Is Useful?
+When is a Reverse Exchange Useful?

 • The owner of the investment property finds the ideal replacement property before finding a buyer for the exchange property.